How Healthy is Your Codebase? Introducing Code Health and Biomarkers for Software

 We at Empear make heavy use of CodeScene ourselves.
 We use the tool as part of our services.
-Over the past years we have analyzed hundreds of different codebases, and there are some patterns that we have seen repeated over and over again.
-Thus, we have started to implement support in CodeScene for auto-detecting those patterns, and we have called the feature code biomarkers.
+Over the past years we have analyzed hundreds of different codebases, and there are some patterns known to correlate with increased maintenance costs that we have seen repeated over and over again.
+Thus, we taught the CodeScene tool how to auto-detect those patterns.
+We call the feature code biomarkers.
 We chose that name because we wanted to avoid terms like “quality” or “maintenance effort” since they suggest an absolute truth; instead, we wanted a concept that doesn’t judge, but acts like a friendly, unbiased, and skilled team member.

 In medicine, a biomarker is a measure that might indicate a particular disease or physiological state of an organism.
 CodeScene’s biomarkers do the same for code.
 Combined with our biomarker trend measures, you get a high-level summary of the state of your hotspots and the direction your code is moving in; does it get better or worse over time?

 Code Health metric.
 The Code Health metric goes from

 10 (healthy code that’s relatively easy to understand and evolve) down to

 1, which indicates code with severe quality issues.

 CodeScene calculates code health using a combination of both properties of the code as well as organizational factors.
 The factors are chosen based on research, and known to correlate with increased maintenance costs and the risk for defects.
 We then weight, normalize, and score the findings according to our baseline data to come up with the code health metric.

 Detect Architectural Hotspots: Monitor the Code Health of Microservices